 Most of the time, these symptoms are caused by something other than cancer.
 Still, if you have any of these problems, you should see your doctor right away so the cause can be found and treated.

 How is Prostate Cancer Detected?

 A digital rectal exam is a routine exam usually performed at a yearly office visit with your doctor.
-To perform this exam, the doctor with feel the prostate through the rectum for any abnormalities in the prostate.
+To perform this exam, the doctor will feel the prostate through the rectum for any abnormalities.
 An abnormality could consist of a firm prostate or any bumps felt within the prostate.